zkochan/zkochan.github.io/_posts/2015-06-05-writing-minifiable-javascript.md

 The version with multiple arguments is **28% smaller**, when minified.

-## Don't use too much strings
+## Don't use too many strings

 Strings (like keywords) are not minified at all.
-Try to avoid logging too much in your code or log only numbers and save the descriptions somewhere else.
+Try to avoid logging too many in your code or log only numbers and save the descriptions somewhere else.

 ## Avoid global variables